PoyoP0yo/m/process3.md

 ![Image of several interview tips](https://github.com/PoyoP0yo/m/blob/main/interviewtutorial.jpg?raw=true)
 *The STAR method is a good way to structure answers to questions in an interview.
 Refer to this [video by Amazon](https://www.youtube.com/watch?v=UQrTMxouDUY) to see an example of usage.

+Interviews are very important parts of getting hired at the job and you need to be prepared for what might happen during the big moment.
+You only have one first impression so you should be prepared to make it count.

-Of course, prepare first by researching the company and [practicing mock interviews and answers through career services](https://www.uwb.edu/career-services/appointments).
+Prepare first by researching the company and [practicing mock interviews and answers through career services](https://www.uwb.edu/career-services/appointments).
 Make sure you have all the details about the interview beforehand such as time, location, if there will be multiple interviewers,  and write down any questions you want to ask about the position.

 # References
 [1]   "UWB Course Offerings," UW Bothell, n.d.
 [Online].
 Available: https://www.washington.edu/students/crscatb/css.html.
 [Accessed 19 April 2026].